-But under the principle of “a dollar, today is better than a dollar tomorrow”, coupled with the CGT relief allowed, it’s still worth the exercise, especially to higher-income earners.
+But it’s still worth the exercise, especially for higher-income earners, under the principle of “a dollar today is better than a dollar tomorrow”, coupled with the CGT relief allowed.

-Use our free Building Allowance Calculator to work out how much you can claim today.
+Use our free Building Allowance Calculator to determine how much you can claim today.

 You should always seek professional advice when claiming depreciation in your financial year’s tax return.